 Even the best leaders will stumble if they don’t feel confident.
-It is normal to be an insecure leader, sometimes.
-It is not OK to let your insecurity make you behave badly.
+It is normal to feel insecure, sometimes.
+But it’s not OK to let your insecurity make you behave badly towards your team.

 Teams work better when they feel as if they can speak up freely.
 There is a better chance of improving your team’s performance when you aren’t the only person coming up with good ideas.

 An insecure leader will stop taking input from their team, because they feel as if this lets people challenge their authority.

 Confident leaders don’t mind explaining the reasons behind their decisions.
 This is because they are not scared of being wrong.

 An insecure leader will stop explaining decisions because it gives people a chance to criticise them.
 They think the less open they are, the less chance there is that anyone will criticise them.